A review of possible effects of cognitive biases on the interpretation of rule-based machine learning models: Limitations and Future Work

-The presence of multiple cognitive biases and their strengths have been linked to specific personality traits.
+The presence of multiple cognitive biases and their strength have been linked to specific personality traits.
 For example, overconfidence and the rate of conjunctive fallacy have been shown to be inversely related to numeracy \citep{winman2014role}.
-According to \citet{juslin2011reducing}, the application of the averaging heuristic rather than the normative multiplication of probabilities seems to depend on the working memory capacity and/or high motivation.
+According to \citet{juslin2011reducing}, the application of the averaging heuristic rather than the normative multiplication of probabilities seems to depend on the working memory capacity and/or motivation.

-Some research can even be interpreted as indicating that data analysts can be more susceptible to the myside bias than the general population.
-An experiment reported by \citet{wolfe2008locus} shows that subjects who defined good arguments as those that can be ‘‘proved by facts’’ (this stance, we assume, would also apply to many data analysts) were more prone to exhibiting the myside bias.\footnote{This tendency is explained by \citet{wolfe2008locus} as follows: ``For people with this belief, facts and support are treated uncritically. \ldots More importantly, arguments and information that may support another side are not part of the schema and are also ignored.''} \citet{stanovich2013myside} show that the incidence of myside bias is surprisingly not related to general intelligence.
+Some research can even be interpreted as indicating that data analysts can be more susceptible to the confirmation bias than the general population.
+An experiment reported by \citet{wolfe2008locus} shows that subjects who defined good arguments as those that can be ‘‘proved by facts’’ (this stance, we assume, would also apply to many data analysts) were more prone to exhibiting the confirmation bias.\footnote{This tendency is explained by \citet{wolfe2008locus} as follows: ``For people with this belief, facts and support are treated uncritically. \ldots More importantly, arguments and information that may support another side are not part of the schema and are also ignored.''} \citet{stanovich2013myside} show that the incidence of confirmation bias is surprisingly not related to general intelligence.
 This suggests that even highly intelligent analysts can be affected. \citet{albarracin2004role} propose that the susceptibility to the confirmation bias can depend on one's personality traits.
 They also present a diagnostic tool called ``defense confidence scale'' that can identify individuals who are prone to confirmational strategies.
-Further research into personality traits of users of machine learning outputs, as well as into development of appropriate personality tests, would help to better target education focused on debiasing.
+While it has been shown that education on some biases mitigates their effect, it would not be practical and cost-effective to educate all end-users.
+Further research into personality traits of users of machine learning outputs, as well as into the development of appropriate personality tests, would help to better target education focused on debiasing.